-The objectives of the PAVO Scorer Certification programs are to:
+The objectives of the PAVO Scorer Certification program are to:

-- Increase the knowledge and competency of scorers, including assistant scores (formerly called libero trackers)
+- Increase knowledge and competency of scorers, including assistant scores (formerly called libero trackers)

 - Provide validation for scorer compensation

 - Build a database of certified scorers

 Using the standards outlined below, PAVO affiliated boards have the authority to award and renew PAVO scorer certification.
 Certified scorers will receive the certification, a "Certified Scorekeeper" patch and current year certification pin, liability insurance coverage, a subscription to the Official Word newsletter, PAVO member discounts on travel, events, and merchandise, and access to the NCAA Central Hub.
 Current-year interpretation newsletters, messages from the NCAA National Coordinator, and other important seasonal information are only available on the Central Hub.
 Names of certified scorers will be circulated by PAVO to conferences, NCAA, NAIA, NJCAA, etc.

 To be PAVO-certified, scorers must join a PAVO-affiliated local association (called a "board") as either a "Standard" member or an "Associate" member.
 A list of PAVO-affiliated boards is available on the PAVO website (www.pavo.org, click on "Local Chapters").
 Annual dues of $35 are charged to Associate members, although local boards may charge a small additional fee for local programs.
 Associate members are eligible for certification as a scorer &/or line judge.
 Standard members ($130 dues) are eligible for certification as a referee, line judge, scorer, or any combination.
 All PAVO members must agree to the PAVO Code of Professional and Ethical Conduct, Conditions of Membership, General Waiver and Media Release.
 These documents will be electronically signed during the online dues-payment process.
 Additional requirements: